-Baby Chicks Hatched
+5 Baby Chicks Hatched in 2026

 It’s always so exciting when the baby chicks hatch here at Mary’s School House.
 The teachers, children and their parents are overjoyed.
 During the incubation period the children and the teachers keep a close eye on the chicken eggs while they are housed in the incubator for 20 days.
 This is a bit of a wait for small children, so we purchased a scope which enables the kids to see inside the eggs.
 It really helps the children participate the process and adds to the learning process.

-Hatched in 2021
+Chicks and Kids in 2021

 You never really know if the eggs are even fertile, which is why it’s best to incubate at least three eggs instead of one or two.
-Recently, here in 2021, on the 21st day we hatched a healthy new baby chick!
+Recently, back in 2021, on the 21st day we hatched a healthy new baby chick!
 Within a few days we hatched 3 more chicks.
 The little peepers grow pretty quickly and seem to love all the attention they receive from the kids.

 This has been a wonderful life science project for the children and so much fun for us all.
 It’s something most of the the kids will remember forever.
 They get to see, first hand chicken start from the egg, hatch and grow.
 Unfortunately, we still don’t have an answer to what came first, the chicken or the egg, but from the kids view, the egg came first.
 First they see the eggs, then a few weeks later they see newly hatched baby chicks.